geins-io/ralph-ui/README.md

 All notable changes will be added to this section

-## [15.1.7] - 2023-02-01
+## [15.1.7] - 2023-02-02

 ## Changed

-- Improved input types in account settings for better user experience.
+- Improved input types in account settings and checkout for better user experience.

 ## [15.1.6] - 2023-02-01